WebThingsIO/docs/docs/gateway/things.md

 On the WebThings platform, connected devices are referred to as "things".

+**🗒️ Note:** When using the Docker image or snap package, you won't be able to add any Things until you have installed at least one adapter [add-on](../settings/#add-ons), since they don't currently come bundled with any add-ons by default.

 ## Add Thing

 To add a thing to your gateway, click the "+" button on the Things screen.
 This will tell the gateway to start scanning for new devices.